emicklei/melrose/INSTALL.md

 	go install github.com/emicklei/melrose/cmd/melrose

-After installing both `portmidi` and `melrōse`, you can start the tool in a Terminal using:
+After installing `melrōse`, you can start the tool in a Terminal using:

 	$ melrose